 So, here we go.

-Step 1: Does the song work on its own?
+Step 1: Make sure if the song works on its own

 Does the song work on its own if you were to play it on a piano or on a guitar alone whilst singing?
 If the song isn’t already “great” on its own, no amount of production or arranging will fix this.